Health-led demand supports fresh food despite inflation

 KEY DATA FINDINGS

-Provenance a growing factor in the purchasing decision as consumers look to make more responsible choices
+Provenance becomes more important as consumers make more responsible choices

 The following categories and subcategories are included: